Armed militia group leaves New Mexico camp: police

 On Monday, their leader Larry Hopkins appeared in court in Las Cruces, New Mexico, to face firearms charges following his arrest on Saturday by the FBI.

-Sunland Park, New Mexico, Police Chief Javier Correa said the group left their campsite outside the town following a request by the Union Pacific Railroad, which said they had trespassed on its land.
+Sunland Park, New Mexico, Police Chief Javier Guerra said the group left their campsite outside the town following a request by the Union Pacific Railroad, which said they had trespassed on its land.

 Union Pacific said on Tuesday in a statement that the group, the United Constitutional Patriots (UCP), did not have permission to be on its property.